berthelemy/consulting.berthelemy.net/index_simple.md

 When information is designed for the audience:

-1. Employees and customers learn more quickly
+1. Employees and buyers learn more quickly
 2. Less time is wasted in looking for and interpreting the information
 3. People make fewer mistakes
 4. You will attract more customers